corentindautreme/corentindautreme.github.io/_posts/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css.md

 Recreating this logo (like I [did recreate the 2020 one almost exactly a year ago](../Recreating-The-2020-Eurovision-Logo-Using-Css/)) sounded like a lot of fun and I wanted to give it a go.
 Plus, the data used gave me an idea for an additional fun challenge, but more on that later (follow my Twitter for more 👀).

-The 2021 logo being so close to the 2021, my starting point was obviously my 2020 logo recreation.
+The 2021 logo being so close to the 2020 one, my starting point was obviously my previous logo recreation.

 ![_config.yml]({{ site.baseurl }}/images/articles/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css/001.png)